A Thanksgiving to Bond

 >Read our Bibles, pray, worship, and fellowship with God’s people more?

-Whatever the “more” is that you related most to from the list above, or whatever you imagined as you read this, determine to start doing those activities now.
+Whatever the “more” you related most to from the list above, or whatever you imagined as you read this, start doing those activities now.
 Each day is a treasured gift.
 Let’s commit to leaving our family and friends better off because of our contributions, our love for them, and our devotion to the Lord Jesus Christ.

-Lord God, thank You for life!
+Lord God, thank You for life.
 Help me to prioritize my time so I can accomplish everything You want me to do.
-Thank You also for the eternal life You have given me through Your Son Jesus Christ.
+Thank You also for the eternal life You gave me through Your Son, Jesus Christ.
+Amen.

 Genre: Non-fiction

-Copyright 2021: A Different Thanksgiving: Diane Virginia: All Rights Reserved
+Copyright 2021: A Thanksgiving to Bond: Diane Virginia: All Rights Reserved